-For the purposes of assessing impairment, goodwill is allocated to cash-generating unit or groups of cash-generating units that are expected to benefit from the synergies of the combination.
+For the purposes of assessing impairment, goodwill is allocated to individual CGU's or groups of CGU's that are expected to benefit from the synergies of the combination.
 Each unit to which goodwill is allocated represents, subject to an operating segment ceiling test, the lowest level within the Credit Union that goodwill is monitored for internal reporting purposes.
 The impairment of non-financial assets note describes how goodwill is tested for impairment.